barseghyanartur/django-dummy-thumbnails/README.rst

             'dummy_thumbnails.contrib.thumbnailers.easy_thumbnails.source_generators.dummy_thumbnail',
         )

-(3) If you are using the included images, don't forget to collect the static
+(3) If you are using the included public domain images, don't forget to collect
-    files and create a symlink:
+    the static files and create a symlink:

     .. code-block:: sh